Categories

 Stroll (and shop) around Beaver Creek Village

-Upon arrival, take some time to explore the compact Beaver Creek Village, which is easy to navigate on foot.
-Stroll through its charming streets, designed to evoke the elegance of European alpine villages but with the Rocky Mountains as their backdrop.
+Upon arrival, take some time to explore Beaver Creek Village, which is easy to navigate on foot.
+Strolling through the streets, you’ll notice a design reminiscent of European alpine villages, but with the Rocky Mountains as the backdrop.

-Shoppers looking to upgrade their mountain ensembles and outdoor gear will find plenty of options, including the Colorado-founded luxury clothing shop Gorsuch and storefronts for well-known brands like Patagonia and Helly Hansen.
+Shoppers looking to upgrade their mountain ensembles and outdoor gear will find plenty of options.
+Colorado-founded luxury clothing shop Gorsuch and storefronts for well-known brands like Patagonia and Helly Hansen are all options.

-For a bit of culture, visit the Gallery Row arcade, directly across from Beaver Creek Rink, where you can browse art from C. Anthony Gallery.
-The gallery sells and features works by a diverse range of contemporary artists, from celebrity photographer David Yarrow to Denver-based painter Britten.
+For a bit of culture, visit the Gallery Row arcade, found directly across from the ice rink.
+Browse art from C. Anthony Gallery, which sells and features works by contemporary artists like celebrity photographer David Yarrow and Denver-based painter Britten.

 Next, drop into one of Beaver Creek’s oldest restaurants, the Coyote Cafe, affectionately known as the “Yote” by locals.
-This casual Mexican cantina has been serving up a variety of classic Mexican dishes, from chips and guacamole to fajitas and corn tortilla tacos, since 1983.
-The friendly service, reasonable prices, and extensive beer and margarita selections make it a favorite spot for the town’s Ski Patrol workers when they’re off-duty.
+This casual Mexican cantina has served classic Mexican dishes — from chips and guacamole to fajitas — since 1983.
+The friendly service, reasonable prices, and extensive drink selections make it a favorite spot for off-duty Ski Patrol workers.
 Frequent visitors even have the chance to keep a mug at the bar.

-If Mexican food isn’t your thing, try Beaver Creek Chophouse for surf-and-turf favorites like classic cheeseburgers, lobster rolls, and tuna melts.
+If Mexican food isn’t your thing, try Beaver Creek Chophouse for surf-and-turf favorites or Hooked for sushi and seafood.

 Play games and snag free baked goods

 Now it’s time for a little active fun.
 Visit the nearby family-friendly Adventure Center at the base of the Centennial Express Lift #6.
-While activities like the bungee trampoline, small climbing wall, and gem panning are firmly geared to kids, adults can enjoy a round of mini golf in the alpine rock garden ($25 per ticket).
-If the Adventure Center is closed (open only on weekends from Labor Day through late September), you can still enjoy free lawn games like corn hole and ping pong at the Village Green on Beaver Creek Rink, or relax in the shade with a book.
+While activities like the bungee trampoline and climbing wall are firmly geared to kids, adults can enjoy a round of mini golf in the alpine rock garden.
+If the Adventure Center activities are closed (open only on weekends from Labor Day through late September), you can still enjoy free lawn games like corn hole and ping pong at the Village Green on Beaver Creek Rink, or relax in the shade with a book.

-Families with kids looking to burn off some energy would be wise to check out the newly renovated Creekside Park, which reopened on the south side of the Resort in June 2025.
-Upgrades have been made to both the playground and pavilion and now the kids’ play areas are made up of modern structures that blend seamlessly into the natural surroundings.
-Kids have plenty of things to explore, be it testing their nerves on twisting slides, or pausing to enjoy sensory gardens along the way.
+Families with kids looking to burn off some energy would be wise to check out the newly renovated Creekside Park.
+Reopened on the south side of the Resort in June 2025, both the playground and pavilion received upgrades.
+Now the kids’ play areas are made up of modern structures that blend seamlessly into the natural surroundings.
+There’s plenty for little ones to explore, be it testing their nerves on twisting slides or pausing to enjoy sensory gardens.

-Experiencing BC’s Cookie Time is a right of passage, no matter what time of year.
-To find the freshly baked chocolate chip treats, head to the Rink in the middle of the Village outside Citrea restaurant at 3pm.
+Experiencing BC’s Cookie Time is a right of passage, no matter the time of year.
+To find the freshly baked chocolate chip treats, head to the Rink outside Citrea restaurant at 3pm.
 Note that during summer and fall, the cookie distribution window is brief.
-Arrive a little bit early to ensure you don’t miss out, as the cookies are quickly handed out and disappear fast.
+Arrive a little bit early to ensure you don’t miss out.
 (Yes, you can take multiple if supplies allow.)

 Enjoy a tasteful pre-show dinner

-Citrea, an upscale Mediterranean restaurant, remains one of the pricier dinner options in the Village, but its prime location in the center of it all makes it a perennial favorite with visitors.
-On warm evenings, the sunny patio is the place to be, while a table in the intimate indoor space makes it a tougher reservation to score, especially during ski season.
+Citrea, an upscale Mediterranean restaurant, remains one of the pricier dinner options, but its prime location at the center of the Village all makes it a perennial favorite with visitors.
+On warm evenings, the sunny patio is the place to be.
+Indoor seating is limited, so during the cooler months it’s a tougher reservation to score, so plan ahead.

-Meals begin with a complimentary board of housemade bread for the table.
-The menu leans toward light, health-conscious fare with reliable favorites like Greek and Caesar salads and sharables like wood-fired pizzas, alongside dishes with an extra bit of flair such as a tuna tataki with Moroccan spices.
+Meals begin with a complimentary board of house made bread for the table.
+The menu leans toward light, health-conscious fare.
+Reliable favorites include Greek and Caesar salads as well as shareable wood-fired pizzas.

 The range of portion sizes allows for some flexibility in how to approach the meal.
 The sweet potato ravioli, for instance, could easily serve as a light entrée, especially when paired with a soup or salad.
 Of the traditional main plates, the pappardelle, cut a bit too thick to twirl gracefully, remains satisfying thanks to a rich Bolognese of porcini and morel mushrooms with San Marzano tomatoes.
 The salmon benefits from a bright citrus-and-herb cure, complemented by quinoa tabbouleh, green yogurt zhug, and chard broccolini.

-With entrées priced between $40 and $70, the occasional technical misstep on the plate or a bite in need of seasoning detracts slightly from the value.
+With entrées priced between $40 and $70, the occasional technical misstep or a bite in need of seasoning detracts slightly from the value.
 Even so, the kind and attentive service helps smooth over any imperfections, leaving the overall experience warm, polished, and inviting.

 See a big name act in an intimate setting

 Catch a show at the stunning Vilar Performing Arts Center.
-It’s a treat to sit in one of the velvety blue upholstered seats of the main theater, which has a striking lyre-shaped, wood-paneled design inspired by a Munich opera house.
-Despite its 605 person capacity and location away from a major city, the venue attracts bold-faced name performers like Mike Birbiglia and Bernadette Peters, who love its excellent acoustics and cozy vibe.
+It’s a treat to sit in one of the velvety blue upholstered seats of the main theater, which has a striking lyre-shaped design inspired by a Munich opera house.
+Despite its 605 person capacity and location away from a major city, the venue attracts bold-faced name performers like Maren Morris and Mike Birbiglia, who love its excellent acoustics and cozy vibe.
 VPAC hosts shows year-round, with acts like Cheap Trick, Lesie Odom, Jr., and Lang Lang making tour stops in recent seasons.

 The eclectic programming also includes smaller shows in the May Gallery, highlighting up-and-coming artists.